Let’s get acquainted with proxy servers

 A proxy server provides a gateway between users and the Internet.
 This is a server called an “intermediary” because it passes between end users and the web pages they visit on the Internet.

 When a computer connects to the Internet, it uses an IP address.
 It’s like the street address of your house, telling incoming data where to go and marking outgoing data with a return address to authenticate other devices.
 A proxy server is essentially a computer on the Internet that has its own IP address.
+One such platform is The Pirate Bay.

 Proxies and network security